alvarlagerlof/next-banner/README.md

-# Archived
+# :warning: Archived :warning:

 You should probably use https://github.com/vercel/satori instead.
 It is much faster, and renders without needing a browser, making it plausible to run dynmically.
-Buy iy can of course also be usied statically if you want to.
+But you can of course also be usied statically if you want to.

 ![Logo](banner.png)